Untangling a Traffic Challenge that Thwarts Family Visitation in Los Angeles

 What to do?
 The Los Angeles County Board of Supervisors, with the support of several private funders, contracted with Chapin Hall to answer that question.
-As part of the LA Family Bonding Project, Chapin Hall researchers will examine visitation data provided by the county and conduct geospatial analysis of the locations of children, caregivers and visitation centers.
-The project presents opportunities to optimize the network of locations where parents and children can see each other, and to understand the relationship between visitation and permanency outcomes.
+As part of the LA Family Bonding Project, Chapin Hall researchers examined visitation data provided by the county and conducted geospatial analysis of the locations of children, caregivers and visitation centers.
+Grounded in an understanding of the relationship between visitation and permanency outcomes, the Chapin Hall team ultimately demonstrated how to optimize the network of locations where parents and children could see each other.

 Past research has demonstrated that visitation has a direct impact on child outcomes.
 LA County’s reunification rate is below the national average, and the length of time it takes to achieve reunification –10.2 months—is twice as long as the national average.
 Decreasing travel time will limit the developmental costs of unnecessary time spent transporting children, and increase the time available for family bonding.
 In addition to increased family contact and decreased travel time, better visitation planning could also mean significant savings for the child welfare agency.

-Other Chapin Hall team members will analyze the policies that may help or hinder the implementation of visitation innovations, identifying needed policy adjustments to align with new locations and tools.
-Chapin Hall’s team on this work is led by Policy Fellows Dr. Dana Weiner and Sonali Patel, and Senior Policy Analyst Mike Stiehl.
+Other Chapin Hall team members analyzed the policies that had an impact on the implementation of visitation innovations, identifying needed policy adjustments to align with new locations and tools.
+Chapin Hall’s team on this work was led by Policy Fellows Dr. Dana Weiner and Sonali Patel, and Senior Policy Analyst Mike Stiehl.
 Weiner has analyzed the role of geospatial relationships in child welfare outcomes, and Stiehl has successfully incorporated Geographic Information System mapping to guide implementation and evaluation in child welfare systems.